cse-sim/cse/doc/src/docs/input-data/top-members.md

 Type: float

-Specifies the convergence tolerance for humidity calculations in CNE models (no effect in for CSE models), relative to the tolerance for temperature calculations.
+Specifies the convergence tolerance for humidity calculations when the zone is served by AIRHANDLER/TERMINAL objects (has no effect on zones served by RSYS), relative to the tolerance for temperature calculations.
 A value of .0001 says that a humidity difference of .0001 is about as significant as a temperature difference of one degree.
 Note that this is multiplied internally by "tol"; to make an overall change in tolerances, change "tol" only.

 {{
   member_table({